simonw/dclient/docs/inserting.md

-  --replace             Replace rows with a matching primary key --ignore              Ignore rows with a matching primary key --create              Create table if it does not exist --pk TEXT             Columns to use as the primary key when creating the
+  --replace             Replace rows with a matching primary key --ignore              Ignore rows with a matching primary key --create              Create table if it does not exist --alter               Alter table to add any missing columns --pk TEXT             Columns to use as the primary key when creating the
                         table
   --batch-size INTEGER  Send rows in batches of this size